 The company has strict controls and deep-rooted regulations which govern its activities in going into deals or relationships with parties concerned.
-Also, the company's policy prohibits the Chairman and Members of the Board from making any deals for selling or buying the company's shares during the period specified by Qatar Stock Exchange, until the company's financial results are disclosed to the public and it is confirmed none of the parties concerned has made any deals during ban periods during 2010.
+Also, the company's policy prohibits the Chairman and Members of the Board from making any deals for selling or buying the company's shares during the period specified by Qatar Stock Exchange, until the company's financial results are disclosed to the public and it is confirmed none of the parties concerned has made any deals during ban periods during 2019.

-There was no significant transactions with the related parties in the Company registry that required shareholder approval as of 31 December 2020.
+Information is available on deals held with the related parties concerned through revising the notes complementing audited and consolidated financial lists for the fiscal year ending 31 December 2019.
 In all cases, the transactions of related parties whether important transactions or else are disclosed in the Governance report which is prepared in compliance with article (122) of Qatari commercial companies law No (11) for 2015, and article (56) of the articles of association and article (122) of QFMA code.
-It is also presented as part of the audited financial indicators framework towards the end of the year to endorse it in the Annual General Meeting.
-For more details, readers can refer to the audited consolidated financial statements at the end of the year ended 31 December 2020, which is presented at the end of the Annual Report and considered an integral part of this Corporate Governance Report.
+It is also presented in the audited financial indicators framework towards the end of the year to endorse it in the Annual General Meeting.
+For more details, readers can refer to the financial statement at the end of the year starting 31 December 2019, which is presented at the end of the Annual Report and considered an integral part of the Governance Report.

-Information on the deals with concerned parties can be obtained by referring to the note complementing the consolidated audited financial statements for the year ended on 31 December 2020.
+Information on the deals with concerned parties can be obtained by referring to the note complementing the consolidated audited financial lists for the year ending on 31 December 2019.

-27. Social Responsibility
+27. Social Responsibility: